matt-gretton-dann/gd-posix-apps/docs/libgdsup/header-files.md

 `read()` and `write()` we ensure that we don't pass the underlying Win32 API functions more data than they can handle.
 We should consider doing the same on other platforms (see [#159](https://github.com/matt-gretton-dann/gd-posix-apps/issues/159)).

+We also supply a mandatory implementation of `getopt()`.
+We can't use the platform ones as those will rearrange arguments in some cases.